Sue Troyan

 Sue Troyan is an American basketball coach who was the head women's basketball coach at Lehigh University, a position that she held from 1995 to 2022.
 Prior to coaching basketball at Lehigh, she was the university's softball coach for five years.

-Player career
+Playing career

 While attending Dickinson College in Carlisle, Pennsylvania, Troyan competed in both basketball and track.
 She was voted the basketball team's most valuable player following her 1988 senior season, and was a three-time All-American in track.